You need to register to vote before you can vote in UK elections and referendums.

 - the address that they were registered to

-We will either automatically delete the person's registration if we are able to, or we will conduct a review before canceling it.
+We will either automatically delete the person's registration if we are able to, or we will conduct a review before cancelling it.

 If you need to remove someone from the electoral register because they have died, you need to contact us.